dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 ## Limiting the tax burden

-Early exercise.
+## Early exercise

 If you purchase your options early and the strike price and market price are identical, or at least very close, you can avoid triggering AMT.